khale/iit-csp544-s22-site/index.md

 ## Welcome!

-This is the webpage for CS 492: Introduction to CS Research at [IIT](https://iit.edu).
+This is the webpage for CSP 544: System and Network Security at [IIT](https://iit.edu).
 This course is for undergraduates in Computer Science who have enrolled in the [Computer Science Honors Research Specialization](http://bulletin.iit.edu/undergraduate/colleges/computing/computer-science/bs/#specializationstext).